(still editing and formatting this post/page)

 4. Some thick foam, blackout material.

-Then you lace up the negative or material you are printing using the lower platter.
-Reopen the gate guide rollers and slide the neg INFRONT making sure to feel the teeth purchase on both films.
+Then you lace up the negative or material you are printing using the lower platter seen above as green leader.
+Re-open the gate guide rollers and slide the neg INFRONT making sure to feel the teeth purchase on both films.
 I always wind a bit forwards here as the noise it makes is a good indicator of correct lacing.

 The usual convention for contact printing is emulsion to emulsion.
-However, the neg or OG (original) film you are copying is actually TAIL OUT as it is impossible to load it HEAD OUT with emulsion facing away and sprockets DOWN (steenbeck convention).
+However, the neg or OG (original) film you are copying is actually TAIL OUT in this set-up as it is impossible to load it HEAD OUT with emulsion facing away and sprockets DOWN (steenbeck convention).

 Now both films are laced you can place the gate/slit into its position.
 A close up of the gate shows that mine has been made to fit exactly the profile of the mount that holds the prism.
 People will have to explore their own ways of doing this.
-Also another picture shows the slit.
-The distance form the prism to the film surface is enough so that if your slit is roughly next to the prism you will get a ‘double band’ on the film with one bright strip between two slightly darker strips.
-This is because the light form the prism is effectively unidirectional and not collimated (made parallel) and so passes a fan of light if you like.
+3D printing perhaps

 What you want to achieve is a slit about 1mm wide, as absolutely parallel as you can, that is as near to the film plane as possible but with enough room to be able to tape ND gel onto the front.
 3D printing might work, etc. The quality of a contact print depends on the nature of the OG and you will almost surely need to make several tests until you get the ND value right.

-If I had a pound for every time the gate/slit device was accidentally knocked ont the floor I’d have about 5 quid now.
+If I had a quid for every time the gate/slit device was accidentally knocked onto the floor I’d have about 5 quid now.
 So I made a little padded box to preserve its special and fragile nature.

 NOTES.